top of page

 The first floor replicates a way of life during the early 1900's - a music parlor, library, and dining room connect a grand foyer at the entrance.
 A kitchen, located off the dining area, has its own entrance.
 All rooms are furnished with items from the era.

-A staircase to the second level leads visitors to five exhibit rooms - a Mining/Logging/Railroad exhibit honors the building of the city and surrounding area; a Ladies Room features the contributions of women in the community; the Children's Room provides hands-on sharing of toys and items from the past; the Sports Room highlights the accomplishments of community and school athletes; and a Veterans Room showcases those who dedicated their lives to the country.
+A staircase to the second level leads visitors to six exhibit rooms - the Mining/Logging/Railroad exhibit honors the building of the city and surrounding area; the Ladies Room features the contributions of women in the community; the Children's Room provides hands-on sharing of toys and items from the past; the School Room highlights the Forest Park Trojans academics and athletics; the Small Business/Outdoors room showcases a variety of what the area had to offer in the days of yore; and the Veterans Room showcases those who dedicated their lives to the country.

 ARCHIVES AND RESEARCH - The Museum Society also has volunteers who help assist with researching family or community history projects.
-Birth, marriage and death indexes, Evergreen Memorial Cemetery burial records, and mine location and railroad maps may also be obtained by contacting the Society at firstname.lastname@example.org or writing to P.O.
+Birth, marriage and death indexes, Evergreen Memorial Cemetery burial records, mine locations and railroad maps may also be obtained by contacting the Society at email@example.com or by writing to P.O.
 Box 65, Crystal Falls, MI 49920.